Gluesticks Blog

 In a large bowl, dissolve the sugar in warm water, and then stir in yeast.
 Allow to proof until foamy (about 5 minutes).
 Mix salt and oil into the yeast.
 Mix in flour one cup at a time.
 Knead dough on a lightly floured surface until smooth.
 Place in a well-oiled bowl, and turn dough to coat.
 Cover with a damp cloth.
 Allow it to rise until doubled in bulk, about 1 hour.

 While dough rises, make your filling.
 In a saucepan, heat butter and sugar and cinnamon over medium heat until melted.
-Add vanilla and cornstarch and stir until mixture begins to simmer.
+Add vanilla extract and cornstarch and stir until mixture begins to simmer.
 Add apples and cook on low for 5 minutes, stirring frequently.
 Stir in walnuts.
 Set aside.

 Grease 2 bread pans with shortening.